piskvorky/sim-shootout/README.md

 The target are libraries that expose a Python interface and allow (exact or approximate) k-NN search in high dimensional vector spaces.

-Run `runall.sh` to download Wikipedia, index it and run all experiments.
+Run `run_all.sh` to download Wikipedia, index it and run all experiments.